"Glass Nails" Are Going To Be Everywhere — Here Are 8 Ideas To Inspire You

 What's the difference between glass nails and cat-eye nails?

-“Glass nails work in so many colourways,” explains Streets.
+“Glass nails work in so many colorways,” explains Streets.
 “I think nudes and sheer pinks will be super popular shades, even at this time of year, as it gives the most naturally stunning, glasslike effect.”
-As we move into winter, Streets predicts we’ll be seeing more glass nail manicures in seasonal colours like burgundy, forest green, navy blue and various reds.
+As we move into winter, Streets predicts we’ll be seeing more glass nail manicures in seasonal colors like burgundy, forest green, navy blue and various reds.

 How much do glass nails cost?

-The cost of a manicure is very much dependent on where you live, with prices in big cities like London often exceeding the average.
+The cost of a manicure is very much dependent on where you live, with prices in big cities like New York City often exceeding the average.
 “You can expect to pay a similar price to other gel-based nail art manicures,” says Streets.
 “The cost usually reflects the time and products used to create the look.”
-A ballpark figure for the service would be between £50 and £75.
+A ballpark figure for the service would be between $50 and $75 minus a tip.

 The best glass nails inspiration